 The cycleway is designed to provide a safe connection for local cycling trips through Harewood, Bishopdale and Papanui to schools, shops, businesses and parks.
 It also provides a connection to the airport and the 7,000 people that work on the airport campus.

-We consulted on the cycleway from January through March this year.
-We received 1348 submissions from residents, businesses and organisations.
+We consulted on the cycleway from January-March 2021 and received 1348 submissions from residents, businesses and organisations.
 Many submitters have lived, or worked, in the area for a long time and have provided us with very detailed feedback.
 Thanks to everyone who took the time to consider the cycleway proposal.

-We’re proposing a number of changes to the consulted design based on public feedback.
+A number of changes were made to the consulted design based on public feedback.

-The Hearings Panel’s full recommendations will be considered by the Council in May.
-If the Council approves the Panel’s recommendations, the project will move to the detailed design phase.
+The Hearings Panel’s full recommendations were considered by the Council in July 2022.
+The Council's approval of the Panel’s recommendations means the project has moved into the detailed design phase.

 The plans shown in the sections below are those that were prepared for the second round of consultation, undertaken in 2021.
-These have been updated following further community feedback.
+These have been updated following further community feedback and can be viewed above.

 We held three information days on 27, 28 and 29 October 2021.
 At the information days, we discussed the changes we’re proposing, shared the design concepts we’ve looked at and sought further feedback from the community.